falco442/CakePHP-GoogleCalendarPlugin/README.md

 );
 ```

+The function returns the `id` of the event returned by Google.

 ### Get the User's calendar list

 To get a user's calendar list, simply use the function `getCalendarList()`, that accepts a unique parameter: the Google Account ID of the user of which we want to retrieve the calendar list: